- The Fields Within Science Communication

 - Medical and health advice articles written for online audiences.

 - Patient-provider communication ranging from in-person conversations that doctors and nurses have with patients and their families, to video chats, emails, and medical/treatment instructions.

 - Group and organizational communication within medical settings, including conversations and medical documentation shared between health care providers, and between administrative leadership and staff in hospitals.

-Note: Medical communication is a subset of health communication, which itself is a broad field that also includes communication relating to public health, health marketing and education, and political advocacy.
+Note: Medical communication is a subset of health communication, which itself is a broad field that also includes communication relating to public health, health marketing and education, political advocacy, and even communication between patients and providers.
 For example, educational content relating to nutrition, exercise, and general well-being (as opposed to specialized medical advice), women’s health advocacy materials, and public health policies all qualify as health communication.
 For more information on health communication as a discipline, please refer to our Health Communication Hub.